CRLab/pc_object_completion_cnn/README.md

 # pc_object_completion_cnn
 ROS node for shape completion.
+This node runs an action server to take in pointclouds representing partial views of an object, and returning a completed mesh of the object.

-Part of the point cloud processing framework https://github.com/CURG/pc_pipeline_launch, and the code base for the shape completion CNN to appear in IROS 2017 paper "Shape Completion Enabled Robotic Grasping".
+This node is easiest to use as integrated in the point cloud processing framework https://github.com/CURG/pc_pipeline_launch.
+This is the maintained code base for the shape completion CNN from the IROS 2017 paper "Shape Completion Enabled Robotic Grasping".

 ```
 @inproceedings{varley2017shape,